Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 A response can only be decided once - approving or rejecting an already-decided response is refused.

-You can also export all of a form's responses to CSV from the Responses page.
+You can also export all of a form's responses to CSV from the Responses page, with one column per question.

 # Version History